SSZ-13: Structure

-SSZ-13 corresponds to an isomorphous replacement of a aluminum atom with a silicon atom in the natural mineral chabazite.
+SSZ-13 corresponds to an isomorphous replacement of an aluminum atom with a silicon atom in the natural mineral chabazite.
 Although chabazite exists as a twin crystal, SSZ-13 is exclusively monocrystalline.
 Generally, zeolites corresponding to isomorphous replacement of chabazite are collectively called CHA-type zeolites.
 Lattice constants vary depending on the Si/Al ratio and the metal species contained, but the symmetry of the crystal remains basically the same.

 The CHA framework, which is represented by connecting Si or Al atoms, is shown in the figure on the right and consists of only 4-, 6-, and 8-membered rings, with no 5-membered rings as found in ZSM-5 and mordenite.
 It is also characterized by a double six-membered ring structure (D6R) consisting of two six-membered rings and six four-membered rings.

 The pore size of the zeolite is 0.38 nm when the size of the oxygen atoms is estimated by the ionic radius (0.135 nm), classifying it as a small pore zeolite.
 It can adsorb small gas molecules, but large organic molecules cannot enter the pores.

 Another known rhyolite isotypic replacement is SAPO-34, a silicoaluminophosphate.